 |Card front (newspaper back)|

-These “bubble-gumless cards” came from a Dayton newspaper, who I assume create that year's set to support Cincinnati's hosting of the 1970 All-Star Game.
+These “bubble-gumless cards” came from a Dayton newspaper, who created that year's set to support Cincinnati's hosting of the 1970 All-Star Game.
 The paper printed a set of 160 players and covered every corner of the country, not just Orioles and Reds.

 |Portion of 1970-71 checklist|